alexyoung23j/cursor-ruler/README.md

 # Cursor Ruler

 Self host a Github App that uses your team's PR comments and feedback to generate and manage Cursor rules files.
-3 Minutes from `git clone` to production— give it a try.
+3 Minutes from `git clone` to production— give it a try!

 ## What Are Cursor Rules?